 1. Purpose of policy

-This policy provides a statement of the commitment by the University of the Sunshine Coast to creating a work and study environment which values the rich diversity of its staff and students, facilitates equitable access and full participation for those from disadvantaged backgrounds or who are under-represented, and in which all members of the University community take personal responsibility for working to eliminate discriminatory practices.
+This policy provides a statement of the commitment by the University of the Sunshine Coast to create a work and study environment which values the rich diversity of its staff and students.
+The University aims to facilitate equitable access and full participation for those staff and students from disadvantaged backgrounds or who are under-represented.
+The University encourages all members of the University community to take personal responsibility for working to eliminate discriminatory practices.

 2. Policy scope and application

 This policy applies to staff and students of the University in any area and at any time they are undertaking work or study related activities both within Australia and overseas, including during work placement and international conferences.
 This policy also applies to volunteers, contractors and visitors to the University.
-It draws its principles from the values and strategic goals stated in the University of the Sunshine Coast Strategic Plan 2011 – 2015, which explicates a clear commitment to equity, fairness and social justice.
+It draws its principles from the values and strategic goals stated in the University of the Sunshine Coast Strategic Plan 2016 – 2020.

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to these procedures and are critical to its effectiveness: